Taxation of employer benefits

 Cycle to Work Scheme

-This scheme aims to encourage you to cycle to and from work.
-Under the scheme your employer can buy a bicycle and safety equipment for you.
+This scheme encourages cycling to and from work.
+Under the scheme, your employer can buy a bicycle and safety equipment for you.
 This benefit will not be taxable.

 The above limits include related safety equipment.